-The Do not disturb destination cannot be forwarded to the exchange.
+- The Do not disturb destination cannot be forwarded to the exchange. - If user B is a guest in a room the alternative destination is always the Reception/front desk call number.

 Tab.
-145 Do not disturb: Functions
+146 Do not disturb: Functions

 Functions Function codes

 Activate Do not disturb 26

 Clear Do not disturb #26